Register your company in Hong Kong with our Special Anniversary discount!

 • Non-Hong Kong company that wants to rent out a local office

-Every company in Hong Kong should display its business registration certificate (BRC) at its registered office address.
+Every company in Hong Kong should display its business registration certificate at its registered office address.
 The company should display a printed copy if the certificate is in electronic format.

 • Fill up Form IRC 3113 to cancel your registration; or